-The object header is comprised of several pieces of information about the object:
+The object header is comprised of several pieces of information about the object.
+The title is the only required piece in the object header.

-An image helps the user to visually identify the object.
+An image helps the user visually identify the object.

 Additional information includes tags and two short strings of relevant text.